JanuaryLabs/serverize/src/pages/guides/deployment-previews.md

 ## Environment Variables

-Currently, environment variables are project-wide, meaning the same variables apply across all channels and releases.
+Right now, environment variables apply to the entire project.
+That means they’re the same for all channels and releases.
+This makes managing them easier, but it can be a problem if different channels need their own settings.

 However, there is ongoing [work in progress](https://github.com/JanuaryLabs/serverize/issues/12) to make these variables channel-scoped.